What You Need to Know About Flying Drones in New Zealand

 Flying in National Parks and other DOC Land

 National parks and other recreational or conservation areas are managed by the Department of Conservation (DOC).
 Yes, that’s pretty much all the natural landscapes that you want to get drone footage of.
 However, to legally fly a drone above land managed by the DOC, you need to have a concession or authorisation from the DOC.
-This means applying for a concession that you will more than likely have to pay for.
+This means applying for a concession that costs NZ$50 to process.

 For more information on applying for a concession, see this page on the DOC website.